Dr Prahlad Raninga

 Developing novel combination therapies to treat triple negative breast cancer.

-Prahlad is a Post-Doctoral Research Officer at the QIMR Berghofer Medical Research Institute.
-Having been born and brought up in India where he completed a B. Pharmacy degree, Prahlad relocated to the UK to study his MSc by Research in Cancer Biology.
-He worked in laboratories in both the UK and Singapore before moving to Australia in 2013 to pursue a PhD degree at Griffith University, QL, for which he received five strong first-author research publications.
-During his doctorate studies, he was awarded the Young Scientist Travel Award by the International Union for Biochemistry and Molecular Biology, and was invited to present his work at a conference in Canada in 2016.
-Prahlad commenced his position at QIMR in January 2017.
+He then worked in labs in the UK and Singapore before moving to Australia in 2013 to complete his PhD at Griffith University, which resulted in five strong first-author research publications.
+During his doctorate studies, Prahlad was awarded the Young Scientist Travel Award by the International Union for Biochemistry and Molecular Biology, and was invited to present his work at a conference in Canada in 2016.
+He commenced his position at the QIMR in January 2017.

-Throughout his career, Prahlad’s research interests have been within the field of cancer biology, signalling and cancer therapeutics, and he has worked on different types of cancer including leukemia, multiple myeloma and colorectal carcinomas.
+Throughout his career Prahlad has primarily focused his research interests on cancer biology, signalling and therapeutics.
+And he has worked on different types of the disease including leukaemia, multiple myeloma and colorectal carcinomas.

 THE IMPORTANCE OF FUNDING

-‘I’d like to express my sincere gratitude to donors and fundraisers for their generous support of Cure Cancer Australia and early-career researchers like me.
-Without you we would never be in a position to conduct research that can make a significant contribution to the wellbeing of cancer patients.
-You encourage and motivate us.’
+“I’d like to express my sincere gratitude to donors and fundraisers for their generous support of Cure Cancer and early-career researchers like me.
+Without you we’d never be in a position to conduct research that can make a significant contribution to the wellbeing of cancer patients.
+You encourage and motivate us.”